Currypan1229/VTuber-Style-Logos/README.md

-if u created pull request to add logo, i will merge it
+if u creat pull request to add logo, i will merge it